 Due to concerns with the accuracy and precision of the stock removals (see section 4.1.9 and 4.2.1.14), observation error was incorporated in the model.
 Annual commercial landing estimates were drawn from a uniform distribution.
 Commercial landing reporting is designed to be a census, so the total landings recorded was used as a lower bound.
-The upper bound was assumed to be 50% greater than the total landings recorded and this is intended to address unknown dead discards. unreported landings, and black drum in unclassified landings.
+The upper bound was assumed to be 50% greater than the total landings recorded and this is intended to address unknown dead discards, unreported landings, and black drum in unclassified landings.
 This is the equivalent to assuming up to one third of commercial removals may not have been reported in a given year.
 There is no commercial discard data for black drum, though there are anecdotal reports of discards that can be quite high (personal communication, NCDMF).
 Recreational harvest estimates were drawn from normal distributions with a mean set as the available point estimate and a standard deviation derived from the available PSE.
-The average PSE from 1981-1985 was used as the annual PSE for recreational harvest estimated with the historical method (1950-1980; section 4.2.1.6).
-Recreational release estimates in weight were drawn from normal distributions with a mean set as the available point estimate and a standard deviation derived from the PSE for recreational release estimates in numbers.
-The PSEs for weight and number estimates were assumed to be the same.
+The average PSE from 1981-1985 was used as the annual PSE for recreational harvest estimates in weight were drawn from normal distributions with a mean set as the available point estimate and a standard deviation derived from the available PSE.
+The average PSE from 1981-1985 was used as the annual PSE for recreational release estimates in weight were drawn from normal distributions with a mean set as the available point estimate and a standard deviation derived from the PSE for recreational release estimates in weight and number estimates were assumed to be the same.
 Dead recreational discards were calculated as the product of the assumed recreational discard mortality rate (0.08) and the recreational release estimates in weight.
 Normal distributions truncated with a lower limit of zero were assumed for recreational harvest and release estimates.

 A uniform distribution with bounds of 0.16 and 0.5 was used to draw the r parameter (Figure 75).
 Patrick et al. (2009) used empirical relationships between life history attributes and a survey of stocks landed in U.S. fisheries to rank stock productivity.
 Five life history parameters for black drum were ranked as indicative of either low (1), moderate (2), or high (3) productivity using the ranking scheme in Patrick et al. 2009 (Table 62).
-The Brody growth coefficient (k) from the coast wide growth curve (0.13, section 6.1.1.1) ranked moderate, the asymptotic length (Linf) from the coast wide growth curve (117 cm) ranked moderate, fecundity (37.67 million ova; Nieland and Wilson 1993) ranked high, the age at approximately 50% maturity on the coast wide maturity schedule (4; section 6.1.1.2) ranked moderate, and the maximum age (67, VMRC) ranked low.
+The Brody growth coefficient (k) from the coast wide growth curve (0.13, section 6.1.1.1) ranked moderate, the asymptotic length (L{inf}) from the coast wide growth curve (117 cm) ranked moderate, fecundity (37.67 million ova; Nieland and Wilson 1993) ranked high, the age at approximately 50% maturity on the coast wide maturity schedule (4; section 6.1.1.2) ranked moderate, and the maximum age (67, VMRC) ranked low.
 The average ranking (2) suggested moderate r (0.16-0.5, Table 63).